MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/dynamics-quick-create-report.md

 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
 ms.custom: video-RWRVzC
-ms.date: 01/21/2022
+ms.date: 07/12/2022
 LocalizationGroup: Reports
 ---
-# Visualize your data quickly from Power Apps and Dynamics 365 apps (preview)
+# Visualize your data quickly from Power Apps and Dynamics 365 apps

 There's a new way to visualize your model-driven Power Apps and Dynamics 365 data stored within Dataverse.
 With a single click, Power BI will automatically generate a set of visuals for you to explore and find insights within your data.